image

 John Haley

-So I would say I think that there's nothing that has been any kind of a big surprise in terms of what we've done with the regulators.
-I think when we put the combination together, we felt that there were some very good arguments as to why this combination made sense and why there should be -- we should be able to go ahead without any restrictions. .
+So I would say, I think that there's nothing that has been any kind of a big surprise in terms of what we've done with the regulators.
+I think when we put the combination together, we felt that there were some very good arguments as to why this combination made sense and why there should be -- we should be able to go ahead without any restrictions.

-Michael Burwell
+Mike Burwell

 Operator